 Communicating with a diverse group of people

 Unless you enroll in a dual degree program, you’ll often need a bachelor’s degree before applying for an MA in communication.
-Your bachelor’s can be in a subject other than communication, though you may need to explain your interest in communication and why you’re interested in studying it at the graduate level.
+Your bachelor’s can be in a subject other than communication, though you may need to explain your interest in communication and why you want to study it at the graduate level.

-You may also need to complete an entrance exam known as the GRE and achieve a minimum score, as well as provide letters of recommendation, a CV, a writing sample, and other materials.
+You may also need to complete an entrance exam, such as the GRE and achieve a minimum score, as well as provide letters of recommendation, a CV, a writing sample, and other materials.
 In many ways, applying to graduate school is similar to applying to an undergraduate program.
 Learn more with our step-by-step guide.

 An MA in communication is an opportunity to learn specific skills you can use in a variety of communications work, like organizational management, media management, strategic planning, crisis communications, global communications, and public outreach.
-An MA in communication can be applied to the following industries:
+It commonly applies to the following industries:

 Mass media